 We study the chemical and structural degradation mechanisms that limit material stability, aiming to identify their root causes.
 This knowledge enables us to rationally design materials with improved long-term stability.

-Separation processes
+• Separation processes

-How to manage waste?
-Recycling?
-Repurposing?
+How to manage degraded mixed solids?

-Our research centers on understanding and developing the underlying separation processes, chemistry, and structural transformations involved in these pathways.
+Our research centers on understanding and developing the underlying separation processes, chemistry, and structural phase transformations involved in these pathways.
 We use both solution-based and solid-state separation techniques, combined with synchrotron-based characterization, to bridge fundamental insights with practical strategies for closing the materials loop.